-A discussion with Professor Sudeep Bhatia, Assistant Professor of Psychology, and the Wharton Neuroscience Initiative (WiN).
+A discussion with Professor Sudeep Bhatia, Associate Professor of Psychology, and the Wharton Neuroscience Initiative (WiN).
 Interview and write-up by Eva Schottenstein (C’21).

 (WiN): Can you talk a little bit about yourself, your background?

-Bhatia: So I’m an assistant professor.
+Bhatia: So I’m an associate professor.
 My primary appointment is in psychology, though I have a secondary appointment in marketing.
-I’ve been at Penn for about three and a half years.
 My work is at the intersection of cognitive science and behavioral science, so most of my lab builds computational models of human behavior, models that are inspired by what we know about cognition (as well as new advances in computer science).

 I came into the study of human behavior and cognition because when I was an undergrad, I was very much interested in choice, almost from a philosophical perspective.
 Eventually, I wanted to study choice and choice behavior, empirically or scientifically.
 I got drawn to behavioral economics, which was a very promising research field, both then and now.
 I did my PhD at Carnegie Mellon in behavioral decision research which is basically a field of psychology and economics that studies human choice behavior.
 While I was getting my PhD, most of my roommates were in computer science, so I kind of got sucked into that world as well.
 So now I combine computer science, cognitive science, and behavioral science, and try to put them all together.